ksw2000/Operating-Systems-NCHU/Notes/Chapter 13 File system interface.md

 ## Protection

-File owner/creator should be able to control what operations can be done on this file by whom
+File owner/creator should be able to control what operations can be done on this file by whom.

 ### Access control

 Idea: make access dependent on the identity of the user.
-That is to say, different users may need different types of access to a file or directory
+That is to say, different users may need different types of access to a file or directory.

 **Solution: ACL (Access control list)**

 A list of (user names/ids, allowed access types) associated with each file and directory.

-Pros: enabling complex access methodologies
++ Pros: enabling complex access methodologies

-Cons: ACL may be very long
++ Cons: ACL may be very long.
+This problems can be resolved by use of a condensed version of the access list.
+To condense the length of the access-control list, many systems recognize three classifications of users in connection with each file: owner, group, other.